JordanWCotton/techNewsSearch/README.md

 This app utilizes Enzyme for unit tests, and Lodash for sorting utility.

 Information about the HackerNews Search API can be found at: https://github.com/HackerNews/API

+This application is hosted for public use on Heroku, and is available at https://technewssearch.herokuapp.com/